espressif/esp-idf/docs/en/api-reference/storage/partition.rst

 See Also
 --------

-- :doc:`Partition Table documentation <../../api-guides/partition-tables>`
+- :doc:`../../api-guides/partition-tables`
-- :doc:`Over The Air Update (OTA) API <../system/ota>` provides high-level API for updating applications stored in flash.
+- :doc:`../system/ota` provides high-level API for updating applications stored in flash.
-- :doc:`Non-Volatile Storage (NVS) API <nvs_flash>` provides a structured API for storing small pieces of data in SPI flash.
+- :doc:`nvs_flash` provides a structured API for storing small pieces of data in SPI flash.

 .. _api-reference-partition-table: